 This may be a bit of a geeky, techy, post but I just had to share it with you.
-One of the objectives of The MarTech Blog is providing folks with information on technology as well as marketing – so you’ll see some cool posts on technology in the mix from time to time.
+One of the objectives of Martech Zone is providing folks with information on technology as well as marketing – so you'll see some cool posts on technology in the mix from time to time.

 If this post begins to read like Klingon, just pass it on to your CIO.
 I'm sure he will be impressed!

 This afternoon I had the pleasure of attending a seminar with Scale Computing, hosted by Doug Theis and Lifeline Data Centers.
 I wanted to learn more about Scale Computing after I had read the news last year that they received $2 million from the 21st Century Fund.